katersonnbert/gitnotes/docker.md

     this will display the ip address under which the docker container is accessible.

         docker inspect [docker ps runtime name]

+- look into a running container to e.g. check whether files from the outside have been properly mapped to inside the container.

+    docker exec -it [docker ps runtime name] /bin/bash

 - stop a running docker container